Nothing lasts forever, so how do microphones stand against the test of time and the tests of performing over and over again?

 On top of this, the friction of the electrons eventually wears out the cathode, anode, and grid of a mic tube.

 Fortunately, though, ribbon diaphragms and vacuum tubes are relatively easy (though perhaps expensive) to replace in a microphone.
 Oftentimes replacing these parts will result in your microphone sounding “good as new.”

 Printed Circuit Boards

 PCBs house complex microphone circuitries on a robust surface that is well protected within the microphone.
-This reduces the risk of any one connection in the microphone’s inner circuitry to disconnecting and improves the longevity of all the electrical components housed within the PCB.
+This reduces the risk of any single connection in the microphone’s inner circuitry disconnecting and improves the longevity of all the electrical components housed within the PCB.

 However, humidity and corrosion, as well as general microphone usage, will wear the printed circuit boards of active microphones.